syagawa/cameyamasan/README.md

 ### start shot

 1. If app is starts, "app start!" on the OLED screen.
-2. Select mode push Up or Down key.
-3. After selecting mode and push key1.
+2. Connect timerx and start wi-fi server in timerx automatically.
-4. start shot!!!
+3. start shot!!!